Get started on your garden plans and preparations and learn How to Plant Seeds using a simple gardening hack.

 This is an important step.
 As your seeds grow they will need plenty of space.

-Fill the bottom half of the cartons with your organic potting soil.
+Step 3: Fill the bottom half of the egg carton propagation trays with your organic potting soil.

-Using your Permanent marker, write the names of the plants you’ve chosen to grow, on the mini popsicle sticks.
+Step 4: Using your Permanent marker, write the names of the plants you’ve chosen to grow, on the mini popsicle sticks, which wll become your plant labels.

-Close the lid and stick the cartons near a light source and allow them to grow until your garden is ready for them.
+Close the lid and stick the cartons near a light source and allow them to grow until your garden is ready for them or they are ready for transplantation into larger pots.

 Don’t forget to check on them and water them regularly as they are growing.